-- a) may invite any person who might provide the Committee with relevant and useful information to help it understand a topic, it being stipulated that the person's presence and the information provided to him shall be limited strictly to the agenda item for which he was invited. - b) shall exclude the Committee's non-independent Directors from the Committee's deliberations when it examines topics that might pose an ethical problem or conflict of interest.
+- 1. may invite any person who might provide the committee with relevant and useful information to help it understand a topic, it being stipulated that the person's presence and the information provided to him shall be limited strictly to the agenda item for which he was invited. - 2. shall exclude the committee's non-independent directors from the committee's deliberations when it examines topics that might pose an ethical problem or conflict of interest.

-The Chairman & CEO must, moreover, be disqualified from such discussions if the crisis is linked to a subject that personally concerns him.
+Any member of the committee must, moreover, recuse himself or herself from such discussions if the crisis is, directly or indirectly, linked to a subject that personally concerns him.

-When the Committee meets in its more restrictive configuration, the meeting's Secretary is chosen from among its independent members.
+When the committee meets in its more restrictive configuration, the meeting's secretary is chosen from among its independent members.